Gaston Billotte

-Gaston-Henri Billotte (10 February 1875 – 23 May 1940) was a French military officer, remembered chiefly for his central role in the failure of the French Army to defeat the German invasion of France in May 1940.
+Gaston-Henri Billotte (10 February 1875 – 23 May 1940) was a French military officer best known for his central role in the failure of the French Army to defeat the German invasion of France in May 1940.
 He was killed in a car accident at the height of the battle.

 Military career

 World War I: 1914–1918

 Billotte graduated from the Saint-Cyr military academy in 1896 and joined the infantry.

 In World War I he served as a brigade commander and as an officer of the General Staff.

 Interwar period: 1918–1939

 General Billotte in Hanoi, French Indochina, 1930.

 In 1919 and 1920 he was head of the French Military Mission in Poland.
 He served the rest of the 1920s and 1930s in colonial posts, in French Syria, French Tunisia, French Morocco and French Indochina, where he was Commander-in-Chief from 1930 to 1932.
 He was promoted to general in 1927.
 In 1933 Billotte returned to France, where he served as a Member of the Supreme War Council, President of the Consultative Committee for Colonial Defence and Military Governor of Paris.